-Migraine is underdiagnosed and frequently misdiagnosed, undertreated, and/or improperly managed, leading to reduced health-related quality of life, increased risk of psychiatric and medical comorbidities, and increased headache-related burden.
-This activity will improve clinicians' ability to manage migraine in adult patients, resulting in improved outcomes for patients.
+Migraine is underdiagnosed, frequently misdiagnosed, undertreated, and/or improperly managed, leading to reduced health-related quality of life, increased risk of psychiatric and medical comorbidities, and increased headache-related burden.
+This activity will improve clinicians' ability to diagnose migraine, resulting in improved outcomes for patients.

 Internal medicine/primary care physicians, nurse practitioners (NPs) and physician assistants (PAs), neurologists, and other clinicians involved in the management of patients with migraine.

 Upon completion of this educational activity, the participant should be able to: